Keke921/Keke921.github.io/_pages/about.md

 For postgraduate students, please check [硕士招生简章](https://keke921.github.io//postgraduate/).

-<span style="color:red">**There is no postgraduate quota in Fall 2024 at present.
-Thank you all for the recognition.
-Cooperation is welcome.
-Students who are particularly outstanding and interested can contact me.
-Additional coordination may be required. **</span>
+<span style="color:red">**There is a few postgraduate quotas in Fall 2025.
+If you are interested in Long tail learning and want to have fun with research, plearse contact me. **</span>

 ## Recent News